Scientists taught a petri dish of brain cells to play pong faster than an AI

 As a lover of tough single player games, I’m quite accustomed to getting my butt handed to me by AI, and usually not even a real one.
-I also happen to be the owner of a full sized human brain, and though it’s not without its problems, its ability to learn and change is usually why I eventually overcome those difficult in game challenges.
+I also happen to be the owner of a full sized human brain.
+Though it’s not without its problems, the human brain's ability to learn and change is usually why I eventually overcome those difficult in-game challenges.

 So when I read about a few human brain cells in a petri dish that are already performing much better at a videogame than AI can, it’s concerning to me and my gaming future.
 New Scientist reports that a team in Australia has been growing these small puddles of brain and now one has learnt to play Pong, in fairly impressive time.